 Graduate Madison Hotel, 601 Langdon St., Madison, 608-257-4391 — Click here to reserve a guest room at the Graduate Madison Hotel.

-- WPUI reserves the right to cancel courses, substitute speakers, and make other changes to program agendas at any time.
-We recommended that you periodically check this website to learn whether any changes have been made.
+- WPUI reserves the right to cancel this course, substitute speakers, and make other changes to this program or agenda at any time.
+We recommended that you periodically check this webpage to learn whether any changes have been made.

-- Substitutions may be made at any time with no penalty.
-Substitutions must be made by emailing WPUI.
+- Cancellations must be made by emailing WPUI.

 - WPUI is not responsible for travel arrangements made for or related expenses incurred by WPUI course participants.